Levator Glandulae Thyroideae Muscle Diseases

 Blood Supply

-• Supplied by branches of the superior thyroid artery and inferior thyroid artery, which also nourish the thyroid gland.
+• Supplied by branches of the superior thyroid and inferior thyroid artery, which also nourish the thyroid gland.

 Nerve Supply

-• Innervated by the ansa cervicalis, a loop of nerves from the cervical plexus (C1-C3), or occasionally by branches of the vagus nerve.
+• Innervated by the ansa cervicalis, a loop of nerves from the plexus (C1-C3), or occasionally by branches of the vagus nerve.

 Six Functions